You finally did it. You started your own eCommerce store!

-Then there’s "Black Fiveday," (the five days between American Thanksgiving and Cyber Monday), Black Friday held over, Cyber Monday extended — the list goes on.
+Then there’s "Black Fiveday," (the five days between American Thanksgiving and Cyber Monday), Black Friday held over, Cyber Monday extended, Giving Tuesday — the list goes on.

-The point is, eCommerce marketers are coming up with new and creative ways every year to transform what was once a one-day event (that people line up at 5 a.m. for) into weeks of online promotions.
+The point is, eCommerce marketers are coming up with new and creative ways every year to transform Black Friday, which was once a one-day event that people lined up at 5 a.m. for, into literally weeks of online promotions.

 So don’t wait until noon on Black Friday to launch.
 If you do, you will get left in the dust by your competition.
 Start the week leading up to BFCM, or at the very least, a few days before the big weekend.